sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 When you add languages to Windows, add them to Windows RE to ensure a consistent language experience in recovery scenarios.

-**TROUBLESHOOT**: If winre.wim cannot be seen under the specified directory, use the following command to make the file visible:
+**Troubleshoot**: If winre.wim cannot be seen under the specified directory, use the following command to make the file visible:

     attrib -h -a -s C:\mount\windows\Windows\System32\Recovery\winre.wim